kunoxs/ViddlyReactElectron/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Electron based on this tutorial https://medium.freecodecamp.org/building-an-electron-application-with-create-react-app-97945861647c
+This project was bootstrapped with [Create React App]

 ## Main Dev Script